Mobile design in app development

 - Interaction Design

-We have stated it earlier and it still not enough: interaction design includes UX and has the purpose to create interactive systems that attract and keep the user excited about the stuff your app comes with.
+As mentioned earlier: interaction design includes UX and has the purpose to create interactive systems that attract and keep the user excited about the stuff your app comes with.

 - Visual Design